 A 72-hour PCR test will be required, as well as a contact tracing app, and starting Jan 1, 2021 ALL passengers into Chile must complete a 10-day quarantine.

-April 2021 Update: Chile is temporarily re-closing borders for tourism during the month of April
+April 2021 Update: Chile has re-closed borders for general tourism until further notice.

 Read all of Chile’s reopening news and entry requirements